raycast/extensions/extensions/manga-calendar/README.md

 ### Description

+> Publications might be outdated because the original developer of Mis Comics has temporarily stopped the maintenance of the website where this extension takes data from.

 Discover the vibrant world of Japanese manga and American & European comics effortlessly with the **Manga Mexico** extension.
 Dive into the latest releases and explore extensive collections from Mexican publishers, all conveniently in one place.

 ### Features

-1. **Latest Publication:** Stay Up-to-Date with Ease.
-   Stay in the loop with the latest manga and comic releases from Mexico.
-With a simple command, you can instantly access a curated list of this month's publications.
+1. **Latest Publication:** With a simple command, you can instantly access a curated list of this month's publications.
 Say goodbye to the hassle of searching the web or typing names into search engines.

-2. **Browse Publications:** Explore the Rich World of Japanese Manga.
-   Immerse yourself in the diverse world of manga, comics, and collectibles.
-Use this command to effortlessly browse through an extensive catalog of collections published in Mexico.
+2. **Browse Publications:** Use this command to effortlessly browse through an extensive catalog of collections published in Mexico.
 Whether you're a seasoned fan or a newcomer, you'll find something captivating to explore.

 ### Disclaimer